Wishing you all the best with exams

 The anti-spam captchas in the commenting system are regularly reviewed and updated in order to stop spam being posted to the site.
 But this may also make it harder for some users to leave comments, and also trigger some accessibility errors.
 However, there are multiple ways to interact, ask questions and share opinions on the site.
 We also commit to keeping the issue open until we have a solution.

-Our cookie notice is dismissible but may create small accessibility errors (Page does not start with a level 1 heading, skip to main content is not first content seen) when it is shown.
-We commit to improving this during redesign work later this year.
+Our cookie notice is dismissible but may create small accessibility errors (Page does not start with a level 1 heading, skip to main content is not first content seen, text not included in an ARIA landmark) when it is shown.
+We commit to improving this during redesign work later this year (2025).

 Some of our pagination elements may trigger an accessibility error.
-We commit to improving this during redesign work later this year (2024) or earlier.
+We commit to improving this during redesign work in 2025 or earlier.

 We are committed to improving accessibility wherever it is making content harder to access.